dino/dino/README.md

     ```
     flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo
     ```
-3) Change the directory to the one you've downloaded the .flatpak to and run:
+3) Change the directory to the one you've downloaded the .flatpak to and run (you may have to change the file name in this command):
     ```
     flatpak install ./im.dino.Dino.flatpak
     ```